Kishiman/LeagueOfCoders/Shoe Pairs/problem.md

 # Shoe Pairs

-You have NNN shoes, for each of them you know its size and whether it's a left or a right shoe.
+You have N shoes, for each of them you know its size and whether it's a left or a right shoe.

 Any left shoe can be paired with any right shoe of the same size.
 What's the maximum number of pairs you can make?
 ## Standard input

-You have NNN shoes, for each of them you know its size and whether it's a left or a right shoe.
+You have N shoes, for each of them you know its size and whether it's a left or a right shoe.

 Any left shoe can be paired with any right shoe of the same size.
 What's the maximum number of pairs you can make?
 ## Standard output

-You have NNN shoes, for each of them you know its size and whether it's a left or a right shoe.
+You have N shoes, for each of them you know its size and whether it's a left or a right shoe.

 Any left shoe can be paired with any right shoe of the same size.
 What's the maximum number of pairs you can make?
 ##  Constraints and notes